Water metering can provide the following benefits:

 What will my water rates be if metering is implemented?

-Metered water rates will be determined well before actual metered rate charges are introduced into a water system.
-There are many rate structure options available and the Regional District intends to consult with individual water system’s Commission or Community Advisory Committee and customers before implementation.
-Metered rates can be set after we gain customer water usage data.
-Mock metered rate bills will be produced before switching to metered rates so that customers can better gauge what their water bills might be.
+Metered water rates will be determined in advance of any actual metered rate charges introduced for a water system.
+There are many rate structure options available and the Regional District intends to consult with individual water systemʼs Commission or Community Advisory Committee and customers before any metered rate implementation.
+Ideally metered rates are established after we gain at least a year customer water usage data.
+Mock metered rate bills can be produced before switching to metered rates so that customers can better gauge what their water bills might be.

 How will my water meter be read?

 Once the metering program is in place in a water system, water meters will be read quarterly, at the end of March, June, September, and December.
-The metering equipment uses automated radio based meter reading technology.
-The Regional District has two automated meter reading equipment suppliers.
-The Balfour water system has Badger/Beacon equipment that is based on cellular technology.
+The metering equipment uses automated radio or cellular based meter reading technology.
+The Regional District currently has two automated meter reading equipment suppliers.
+The Balfour and Grandview water system have Badger/Beacon equipment that is based on cellular technology.
 Meters are automatically read and data is transferred to a server on a daily basis.
 Other water systems have Neptune based equipment with 900 MHz radios to transmit data.
 The 900 MHz band is utilized by many consumer devices such as cordless phones, garage door openers, communications radios, Wi-Fi networks, and other wireless devices.
 Neptune meters are read by the Regional District simply by driving or walking by properties resulting in a significant amount of labour savings over manually read meters.

 How will you know that my meter is reading accurately?